Introduction

 long numberLong = Energy.Base.Cast.StringToLong("1234567890");

-double numberDouble = Energy.Base.Cast.StringToDouble("3.1415"); // or "3,1415"
+double numberDouble = Energy.Base.Cast.StringToDouble("3.1415"); // also accepts "3,1415"

 Console.WriteLine(Energy.Base.Cast.DoubleToString(numberDouble));